mechmotum/cyipopt/docs/source/install.rst

 Install the dependencies with conda (Anaconda or Miniconda)::

-   $ conda.exe install -c conda-forge numpy cython future setuptools
+   $ conda.exe install -c conda-forge numpy cython setuptools

 Or alternatively with pip::

-   $ pip install numpy cython future setuptools
+   $ pip install numpy cython setuptools

 Additionally, make sure you have a C compiler setup to compile Python C extensions, e.g. Visual C++.
 Build tools for VS2019